Maine

 Student Funding

 Sending towns pay tuition directly to the receiving schools.
 Public schools in Maine have a tuition rate that sending towns must pay when their students are tuitioned at public schools.
 For private schools, the tuition rate for elementary students may not exceed the average per-pupil cost on a statewide basis.
 For secondary pupils, the tuition rate is Maine’s average per-pupil cost for secondary education in the previous year, plus an additional payment intended to cover depreciation of private schools’ buildings.
 Parents may supplement that voucher with their own money.
 Voucher values vary from county to county based on current per-student funding levels.
-Sending towns have the option of adding on to the voucher up to an amount worth as much as 115 percent of the per-student funding in total, but may not reduce the voucher below the state’s tuition rates.
+Sending towns have the option of adding on to the voucher up to an amount worth as much as 115% of the per-student funding in total, but may not reduce the voucher below the state’s tuition rates.

 Student Eligibility

 Students must live in Maine and reside in an identified sending town that does not have a public school at their grade level.
-Although most towns allow parents to choose which schools will receive their students, some towns send all their students to one school.

 EdChoice Expert Feedback

+Maine’s town tuitioning program helps thousands of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.
 Eligibility is limited to students living in towns that do not operate public schools for student’s grade level, making it one of the most restrictive educational choice programs in the nation.
 Less than five percent of Maine students are eligible to participate; the same percentage of students statewide actually do so.
 The maximum voucher size is about $10,500 for K–8 and $13,268 for high school, which is 78 percent of per-student spending at Maine’s district schools, though the amounts vary by county.
+To expand access to educational choice, Maine policymakers should expand eligibility to all students.
+The program could also be converted into an education savings account to ensure that all students have access to the education that’s the right fit for them, whether private school or a customized course of education.
+(Last updated December 18, 2023)Rules and Regulations

 - Income Limit: None